AxonIQ/reference-guide/getting-started/quick-start.md

 ### Running the Quick Start on Java 8

-Quick Start Demo app can run on Java 8 with a small change in the `pom.xml` file
+The Quick Start Demo app can also run on Java 8 with a small change in the `pom.xml` file:

 1. From the extracted folder, open `giftcard-demo\pom.xml` with your favourite editor
 2. Replace `<java.version>11</java.version>` occurrency with `<java.version>1.8</java.version>`